Popular Posts

 Common practice in many parts of Europe, belaying a leader directly from an anchor rather than your harness is a new idea for many Americans.
 This article covers an overview of the technique, pros and cons, an FAQ, photos of how to set it up, and print / video resources for further study.

-While vertically oriented chain anchors are still uncommon in many areas, they offer a few advantages over side-by-side matched horizontal anchors.
-Learn some of the benefits of vertical anchors, and check out several possible ways to rig them for top rope, multi pitch, and rappel.
+While vertically oriented chain anchors are still uncommon in many areas, they offer a few advantages over horizontal anchors.
+Learn some of the benefits of vertical anchors, and check out some ways to rig them for top rope, multi pitch, and rappel.

 The modern approach to crevasse rescue is to use a separate, unweighted rescue rope strand to pull out your unfortunate partner.
 Typically, this is done with a 2:1 “drop loop” system.
 Here's a variation with some improvements: dropping down one END of the rope, and hauling with a 3:1 mechanical advantage.